jrrera/Datebot/README.md

 Datebot
 ====================

+NOTE: Datebot hasn't been maintained since 2015, so it's almost guaranteed not to work in its current state.
+I'm leaving the repository up for those who may want to extend this proof of concept.

 <img src="https://lh6.googleusercontent.com/-TkddqVnlxzM/Ur8sesBMMRI/AAAAAAAAHC0/BhFbf5yg-ew/w812-h693-no/Screen+Shot+2013-12-28+at+11.53.37+AM.png" />

 Description
 ---------------
-Let's be real: despite how popular online dating has become, it still sucks.
+Let's be real: despite how popular online dating has become, it can still be frustrating.
-Datebot's goal is to reduce the pain points of online dating for both guys and gals.
+Datebot's goal is to reduce the pain points of online dating, specifically on dating apps you can open in your browser (e.g. OKCupid).

-For guys, it allows you to reduce your time requirement when messaging girls.
+Datebot allows you to more quickly determine if someone has mutual interests that are important to you.
- It will help you immediately identify mutual interests the two of you share.
+It will help you immediately identify mutual interests the two of you share, rank them based on importance to you, and even suggest talking points you've used in the past.
- Furthermore, if you've written a high quality message about your favorite band (for example) in the past, Datebot will remember and suggest that the next time a girl shares your interest in that band.

-For girls (coming soon), Datebot will help you weed through the often-sleazy, creepy messages that inevitably end up in your inbox.

-Rather than waiting for online dating sites to fix these pain points, D atebot does it for you!
+Rather than waiting for OKCupid to fix these pain points, Datebot does it for you!

 Image Credit:
 <a href="http://www.iconarchive.com/show/daft-punks-icons-by-tsukasa-tux.html" target="_blank">Tsukasa-Tux</a>.